thelfer/tfel/docs/web/castem.md

 ## Usage in `Cast3M`

-[A patch](downloads/patchs-Cast3M-2014.tar.bz2) must be applied to `Cast3M` 2014 to be able to call shared libraries directly.
+A patch must be applied to be
+able to call shared libraries directly from the `MATERIAU` operator:

+-|Cast3M 2014](downloads/patchs-Cast3M-2014.tar.bz2)
+-|Cast3M 2015](downloads/patchs-Cast3M-2015.tar.bz2)

 The `MATERIAU` can accept a table as parameter.